spring-projects/spring-data-examples/mongodb/fluent-api/README.md

 ```

-Different stages in the command essembly process allow to seamlessly switch to different API paths.
-Using `near` instead of `matching` switches to the path for geo queries requireing the presence of a `NearQuery` while altering the command result type from `List` to `GeoResults` and limiting terminating operations to just `all()`.
+Different stages in the command assembly process allow to seamlessly switch to different API paths.
+Using `near` instead of `matching` switches to the path for geo queries requiring the presence of a `NearQuery` while altering the command result type from `List` to `GeoResults` and limiting terminating operations to just `all()`.

 ```java